Your author platform can include a variety of things, but there’s one thing that every platform needs.

 Think that’s bogus?

-Free domains (gmail, yahoo, aol) are not acceptable to reputable emailing services.
-They don’t ensure good deliverability and land in spam a lot more often than a custom domain email.
+Free domains (gmail, yahoo, aol) are not acceptable to many emailing services.
+Free email domains don’t ensure good deliverability and they land in spam a lot more often than a custom domain email.

 They also let readers know you’re not taking this seriously.